Mole Mapping Guide: Everything You Need to Know

 Skin cancers, including melanoma, are difficult to diagnose.
 A change in a lesion is an important sign that the lesion should be examined further.

-A mole map can therefore help a professional document the history of your moles and lesions to see if any lesions change in the future.
-So in essence, this photographic record helps remove worry about missing any future changes.
+A mole map can, therefore, help a professional document the history of your moles and lesions to see if any lesions change in the future.
+So in essence, this photographic record helps remove some of the worries about missing any future skin changes.

 The procedure may also help reduce scars from having moles removed preemptively, as they can be closely monitored instead.
 That said, it is important that you always get any lesion removed if your physician recommends that course of action.